 Demand Forecasting with Sales Type

-Demand Forecasting systems will break out the sales by type with some methodology.
-While both sales forecasting and demand forecasting could be using the exact same algorithms, the sales input data can be different.
+Demand Forecasting will break out the sales by type with some methodology.
+While both sales forecasting and demand forecasting could be using the same algorithms, the sales input data can be different.
 The sales types used in demand forecasting might include:

 - Lost Sales: Lost Sales occur when a product is active, has a positive forecast and inventory is unavailable